Dude, have you seen what these CNC machines cost?

 How much does it cost to start into CNC?

-We need to quantify the costs a bit before we talk too much about how to afford them.
+We need to quantify the cost of a CNC Machine a bit before we talk too much about how to afford them.
+We have a whole article on CNC Machine Cost that will help too.

 First thing is do you just want this thing for fun or do you want to eventually make some money with it?